uzuki-P/personal-blog/content/split-keyboard.md

 documentation](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#layout).
 Me personally ditch the home row mod which get me annoyed since it feels not consistent and also all the thumb keys is tap-hold only.
 So to press `esc` I actually need to hold the right-right-thumb key first then press the left-left-thumb key.
 Sometimes it can get quite tricky and some people hate doing 'chording' keys but I'm fine with it.
-It's all about preferences.
+After all it's all about preferences.